alibaba/rax/README.md

 ```

 ### SFC(Single File Component) DSL
-> SFC is a Vue-like DSL that will compile to Rax component.
+> SFC is a Vue-like DSL that will compile to rax component.

 ```html
 <!-- hello.html -->